danielpmc/TwitchOBSScenes/README.md

 - Add a channel points system so that users can pay using channel points to swap the scenes (With options to enable and disable this)

-- Add a config file to make it easier to get setup and running
+- Add a option to change what scenes are included to the auto scene switcher.

+- Maybe add a auto scene switch off time based from current system time?
+With a option to enable and disable this